 Prior to this Chris worked in advertising, spending most of his career as Group Director at Saatchi & Saatchi, where he was responsible for clients including Mars, P&G and some infamous work for Club 18-30.
 He finished his time in advertising as a strategic planner in NYC, where he enjoyed the start of the first dot com boom and the end of the New York Mad Men era (ask him, he has some pretty colourful stories).

 When not busy planning his new portfolio lifestyle, Chris likes to maintain his ‘life balance’ by playing chess (mind), coaching rugby (body) and painting (spirit).

 Prash’s strengths lie in integrated campaign strategy, advising clients across the customer journey, working closely with creative, building teams and fostering a positive working culture.

 A selection of the brands he’s worked with include: Age UK, ASICS, BBC, Geneva Motor Show, Heineken, Honda, HP, Microsoft, Nintendo, Porsche, Siemens, Unilever and Xbox.

 In his spare time, if he’s not running around after his son, he’s running around after a football.

-Before joining the agency he was employed client-side at Canon, and proved himself instrumental on the ‘Live for the Story’ brand repositioning, and its supporting CRM strategy.
+In past lives he was employed client-side at Canon, and proved himself instrumental on the ‘Live for the Story’ brand repositioning, and its supporting CRM strategy.
 His career has also seen him work closely with a diverse group of progressive thinking clients, including Samsung and Waterstones.

 When his mind isn’t strategically wired, he’s focused on collecting – and obsessively hoards – trainers, books, instruments, and vinyl records.
 In fact, “he’s gonna need a bigger house”.